traffic-taffy/traffic-taffy/docs/tools/taffy-graph.rst

 taffy-graph - graph packet components in pcap files
 ===================================================

-`taffy-graph` takes one or multiple *pcap* files and graphs portions of packets seen within each file.
+`taffy-graph` takes one or multiple *PCAP* files and graphs portions of packets seen within each file.
 You will need to pass the portionsn of the packet you wish to graph (using *-m*), and optionally limiting which values of those fields are selected for graphing (using *-M* and